 Feel free to browse the list below of actual purchases made in 2017 in the following price ranges:

 |Under 100k||Seneca Falls||NY|

 |Under 100k||Pass Christian||MS|

 |400-500K||Princeton Junction, West Windsor||NJ|

 |500-600K||(Montgomery County MD, Arlington/Fairfax/Loudoun County VA), Washington, D.C. metropolitan area||DC|

 |600-800K||(Near 24th and Guerrero or 16th and Guerrero), San Francisco||CA|

 |800-$1M||(Wayland, Lexington, Wellesley, maybe others), Wayland||MA|

 In the price range of $100-150,000, buyers found properties in Texas and South Carolina.
 Texas again seems to be a good place to find a home under $200,00, with buyers purchasing in Hurst Texas and Keller Texas.
 Other cities and states where buyers found affordable housing were Lynchburg, Virginia, Dudley, Massachusetts, Saint Joseph Michigan, and Charleston, South Carolina.
-The Florida purchases were in towns that many consider to be more expensive places to buy, including Saint Petersburg, and Melbourne, FL.
+The Florida purchases were in towns that many consider being more expensive places to buy, including Saint Petersburg, and Melbourne, FL.